Trump says Comey not telling truth, willing to respond under oath

 In his testimony, Comey also said Trump asked him in January to pledge loyalty to the president, an unusual request that would put in doubt the independence of the FBI.

 "I hardly know the man.
 I'm not going to say I want you to pledge allegiance.
 Who would do that?"
-Trump said at joint news conference with Romanian President Klaus Iohannis.
+Trump said.

 Comey's testimony was the most eagerly anticipated U.S. congressional hearing in years.
 The issue of the Trump election campaign's relationship with Russia has dogged Trump's first months in office and distracted from his policy goals such as overhauling the U.S. healthcare system and making tax cuts.